-While Tenjin offers Kyushu’s best shopping, there are many other great points of interest in the area, such as the Mizu-kagami Temmangu shrine and the Fukuoka Red Brick Culture Center, with its impressive exterior of red brick and granite.
+While Tenjin offers Kyushu’s best shopping, there are many other great points of interest in the area, such as the Suikyo Temmangu and the Fukuoka Red Brick Culture Center, with its impressive exterior of red brick and granite.

 Another standout is the Sho-fuen Garden, which has tea houses and Japanese gardens that were cultivated after the war.
 Drop in when you need a break from shopping.

 Canal City Hakata was built around a concept of a metropolitan theater.
 Its rounded spaces are filled with colorful buildings that contain shopping malls, movie theaters, playhouses, amusement facilities, two hotels, showrooms, offices and more.

 There is a dynamic fountain show at the canal that flows through the center of the complex, and there are events at the waterfront Sun Plaza Stage every day.
 From November, you’ll be able to see a special show that incorporates the fountain, light, music and a 3D light display, so look forward to it!

 5. Ohori Park